 Strong leadership and management skills applied to global high technology manufacturing: systems thinking, planning, and management; applications (“hands-on”) orientation; project management expertise (planning, relationship management, control, risk management and decision-making); creative leadership to drive innovative solutions; enhanced ability to recognize barriers to success early, when corrective actions are least costly.

-Manufacturing leadership is a 30 credit hour program that consists of nine business and engineering courses, including one elective, plus a capstone project.
+The 30 semester-credit program consists of 9 business and engineering courses, including one elective, plus a Capstone project (3 credits).

 Sem.
 Cr.
 Hrs.

 This course presents the philosophy and methods that enable participants to develop quality strategies and drive process improvements.
 The fundamental elements of Lean Six Sigma are covered along with many problem solving and statistical tools that are valuable in driving process improvements in a broad range of business environments and industries.
 Successful completion of this course is accompanied by “yellow belt” certification and provides a solid foundation for those who also wish to pursue a “green belt.”
 (Green belt certification requires completion of an approved project and exam, both of which are beyond the scope of this course).

 Supply Chain Management